AnReichle/Ga-me-of-Life-Maven-Spring-FXML/README.md

 On GitHub Desktop, choose 'current repository' -> 'add' -> 'clone' -> 'url' and insert the url of this repository and confirm.
 The project will now be donwloaded to your local file system.

 In eclipse, create an empty workspace and choose 'file' -> 'import' -> 'Maven' -> 'Existsing Maven Projects'.
 Insert the path file of the local repository (eclipse should now find the 'pom.xml' automatically) and confirm.

+## Running the tests

+## Built with

+* Maven - Dependecy Management und Building
+* JavaFX - the GUI framework used
+* Spring - Dependency Injection